MBronowicki/profile-avatar-chat/README.md

 # Profile Avatar Chat App

 This repository contains the code for a robust AI-powered chat service that acts as a personal profile avatar.
-The chat responds based on my LinkedIn profile, professional summary, current situation, recommendations, and other additional information.
+The chat responds based on my LinkedIn profile, professional and other additional information.

 Key features implemented for robustness: